twesleyb/COVID-19/README.md

 # Load COVID cases in the US:
 data(united_states_cases)
 ```
+## COVID-19 cases in the United States
+See the [README.md](./analysis/README.md) in `COVID-19/analysis` to see plots of
+COVID-19 cases in the United States.

 ## Data Sources

-Data in this repository are pulled from the `CSSEGISandData/COVID-19`
+Data in this repository are pulled from the `CSSEGISandData/COVID-19`.
-data repository.
 This repository is currated by the __Johns Hopkins
-University Center for Systems Science__ and __Engineering__
+University Center for Systems Science and Engineering__
 [(JHU CSSE)](https://systems.jhu.edu/).

 The orignal authors reference the following data sources: